TuomoNieminen/Thesis/Presentation/signal_detection_presentation.md

 ===================================================
 incremental: false

-You can experiment with the performance of maxSPRT with the [maxSPRT Shiny-app](http://shiny.app.thl.fi/maxSPRT/), available in the THL intranet
+You can experiment with the performance of maxSPRT with the [maxSPRT Shiny-app](http://shiny.app.thl.fi/maxSPRT/), available in the THL intranet.

 - Binomial and Poisson models
 - Computations for power and expected time to signal for user defined target populations